Kamikadashi/joara_scraper/README.md

 - **Generate EPUB**: Creates an `.epub` file for easy reading on e-readers.
 - **Custom Wait Times**: Set a delay between chapter downloads.
 - **Cooldown**: Add a cooldown period after a specified number of chapters.
+- **Wait Between Books**: Specify a delay between scraping multiple books.
-- **CAPTCHA Handling**: Automatically prompts for manual CAPTCHA solving when detected.
+- **CAPTCHA Handling**: Automatically prompts for manual CAPTCHA solving when detected and ensures leftover browser instances are closed properly.

 ---